makamonika/SEO-Query-Insights/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:4321` (default Astro port).
+The application will be available at `http://localhost:3000`

 ## Available Scripts